Neil Young Lyrics Analysis

 Through the dozens of Neil Young albums and thousands of concerts we are able to only begin to speculate on the meaning of his songs.
 So we keep searching for that Heart of Gold.
 As Young sings in Ambulance Blues: "It's hard to say the meaning of this song."
 There's more to the story behind the music than meets the eye.

-So here are a few essays on the lyrics of Neil Young's songs.
+So here are a few essays on the lyrics of some of Neil Young's best songs.

 *To comment on the lyrics of "Powderfinger" only, go here.